cgwire/awesome-cg-vfx-pipeline/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-25-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-List of open-source technologies that will help in the process of building a pipeline for CG or VFX productions.
+List of open-source technologies that help in the process of building a pipeline for CG or VFX productions.

 Any contribution is welcome!